 Having a DB scheme can be a major factor in any potential acquisition.
-Mike Ramsey, Chief Executive, The Pensions Trust looks at how risks associated with DB can be minimised.
+Mike Ramsey, Chief Executive at TPT Retirement Solutions looks at how risks associated with DB can be minimised.

 The combination of regulation, volatile investment markets and increased longevity has transformed the legacy of defined benefit (DB) pension schemes into an administrative nightmare and blackhole for resources.